bslatkin/dpxdt/README.md

         | 83 | root |                | test | Query   |  236 | copy to tmp table | ALTER TABLE run ADD COLUMN distortion FLOAT |
         | 87 | root |                | test | Query   |    0 | NULL              | show processlist                            |
         +----+------+----------------+------+---------+------+-------------------+---------------------------------------------+
-Eventually the command will finish and drop you back at a shell.

-1. Update ```app.yaml``` with a new version name and run this command to deploy the new code on a new non-default version:

-        ./appengine_deploy.sh

-1. Access the new non-default version on a url like ```https://yourversion-dot-yourappid.appspot.com```.
-When you login you'll land back on the default version so edit the URL manually to go back to the new version.
-Then click around.
-Make sure everything is working!

-1. Go to the [Google Cloud Console](http://cloud.google.com/console) for your App Engine app.
-To to the App Engine section.
-Go to the versions section.
-Select your newly deployed version.
-Click "make default".
-Confirm that when you load ```yourappid.appspot.com``` (without the explicit version prefix) that you see the new version of the code running.

-1. Congratulations, you are done!